rob-blackbourn/JetBlack.Http/README.md

 can be routed to an appropriate handler, with the path variables resolved by name and type.

+Other features include middleware, fluent configuration, and a replaceable router.

 ## Installation

 The package can be installed through [nuget](https://www.nuget.org/packages/JetBlack.Http/1.0.0-alpha.3).